comp1100/comp1100.github.io/_sources/intro.md

 > "Good decisions come from experience.
 Experience comes from making bad decisions." -- Mark Twain.

 > "We hire people who have experience not just because of their successes but also because of their failures.
-Failures offer learning opportunities and increase the chance that you won't make the same mistake again." -- Tina Seelig,
+Failures offer learning opportunities and increase the chance that you won't make the same mistake again." -- Tina Seelig.

 Time and time again, failure has been shown to be hugely important in learning.